 Basecamp gets very cold at night (it can get down to the single digits — that’s -14° C at its coldest!) and the wind on top of Volcan Fuego will have your teeth chattering and your fingers (almost) too frozen to take photos.

 Good news!
 If you didn’t pack warm clothes for your Central American travels, no worries!
 You can rent everything you need from tour companies, outfitters or even some hostels in Antigua.

-The tour companies typically provide warm clothes for rent at a small additional fee.
+- The tour companies typically provide warm clothes for rent at a small additional fee.
 You can also rent through your hostel or hotel in Antigua.
-I recommend you get EVERYTHING: wool socks, hiking pants/long underwear, outer layers and jackets, scarves, Buffs, gloves, hats, headlamps, hiking poles
+I recommend you get EVERYTHING you haven’t packed: wool socks, hiking pants/long underwear, outer layers and jackets, scarves, Buff, gloves, hats, headlamp, hiking poles

 You’ll need to carry all your own supplies, including water.
 Here’s a list of the items we’d recommend bringing.

-No need to get fancy with your toiletries, just a toothbrush and toothpaste, face or baby wipes (your tour company may or may not provide these)
+- No need to get fancy with your toiletries, just a toothbrush and toothpaste and face or baby wipes (your tour company may or may not provide these)

 How much does it cost to hike Acatenango?